myint/rst2beamer/docs/MANUAL.rst

 ``documentclass`` option (which is fixed to ``beamer``) and hyperref options (which are already set in beamer).
 It also supports:

 --theme=THEME                Specify Beamer theme.
 --overlaybullets=OVERLAYBULLETS
                                 Overlay bulleted items.
-Put [<+-| alert@+>] at the end of \begin{itemize} so that Beamer creats an overlay for each bulleted item and the presentation reveals one bullet at a time
+Put [<+-| alert@+>] at the end of \begin{itemize} so that Beamer creates an overlay for each bulleted item and the presentation reveals one bullet at a time --centerfigs=CENTERFIGS
---centerfigs=CENTERFIGS
                                 Center figures.
-All includegraphics statements will
+All includegraphics statements
-								be put inside center environments.
+                                will be put inside center environments.
 --documentoptions=DOCUMENTOPTIONS
                                 Specify document options.
-Multiple options can be given, separated by commas.
-Default is
+Multiple options can
+                                be given, separated by commas.
+Default is "10pt,a4paper".
-								"10pt,a4paper".
+--shownotes=SHOWNOTES
---shownotes=SHOWNOTES	Print embedded notes along with the slides.
-Possible
+                                Print embedded notes along with the slides.
-								arguments include 'false' (don't show), 'only' (show only notes), 'left', 'right', 'top', 'bottom' (show in relation to the annotated slide).
+                                Possible arguments include 'false' (don't
+                                show), 'only' (show only notes), 'left',
+                                'right', 'top', 'bottom' (show in relation to the annotated slide).

 Of course, rst2beamer only produces the LaTeX source for a presentation.
 LaTeX hackers will have no difficulty using this, but most others will want to convert immediately to PDF.
 This can be done easily with ``pdflatex``.
 For example::

     pdflatex outfile.tex

 will produce outfile.pdf. pdflatex is included in most TeX distributions.